jonathancone/git-busy-tutorial/README.md

   ````

 ##### Making Changes
-1. Create a README file for our project
+1. Create a markdown-style README file for our project.

   ```shell
   $ echo The git-busy README file > README.md
   ```
-1. View the status of the repository
+1. View the status of the repository.

   ```shell
   $ git status